China

 Shanghai

+Shanghai is one of the four direct-administered municipalities of the People's Republic of China (PRC).
 The city is located on the southern estuary of the Yangtze River, with the Huangpu River flowing through it.
 The population of the city proper is the third largest in the world, with 24.89 million inhabitants in 2021, while the urban area is the most populous in China, with 39.3 million residents.
 As of 2018, the Greater Shanghai metropolitan area was estimated to produce a gross metropolitan product (nominal) of nearly 9.1 trillion RMB ($1.33 trillion).
 Shanghai is one of the world's major centers for finance, business and economics, research, science and technology, manufacturing, transportation, tourism, and culture, and the Port of Shanghai is the world's busiest container port.

 By the 1990s, the city had re-emerged as a hub for international trade and finance; it is the home of the Shanghai Stock Exchange, one of the largest stock exchanges in the world by market capitalization and the Shanghai Free-Trade Zone, the first free-trade zone in mainland China.
 Shanghai has been classified as an Alpha+ (global first-tier) city by the Globalization and World Cities Research Network.
 As of 2022, it is home to 12 companies of the Fortune Global 500 and is ranked 4th on the Global Financial Centres Index.
 The city is also a global major center for research and development and home to many highly ranked Double First-Class Universities.
 The Shanghai Metro, first opened in 1993, is the largest metro network in the world by route length.